An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Stage IV Treatment Options (Advanced Cancer)

-- Androgen deprivation therapy is most often the first treatment for patients with Stage IV prostate cancer.
+- Androgen deprivation therapy is most often the first treatment for people with Stage IV prostate cancer.

 - Chemotherapy may also be tried for those with significant metastatic disease, using the drug docetaxel as first-line therapy in addition to androgen deprivation therapy.